-During the year, the Company entered into a contract with TSG Water Works (Anguilla) Ltd (see Note 16.1) for the water production wherein, the Company, instead of producing its own water to be supplied to the island, it contracted TSG to do the production and pay for the water cost produced on a monthly basis.
+9.2 In year 2011, the Company entered into contract with TSG Water Works (Anguilla) Ltd (see Note 15.1) for the water production wherein, the Company, instead of producing its own water to be supplied to the island, it contracted TSG to do the production and pay for the water cost produced on a monthly basis.
 The contract entered by the two parties include option to buy-out water plant and water tank used by TSG within the ten (10) year term.
 The fair values of the water tank and plant asset at commencement date amounted to \$3,495,197 and \$2,437,660, respectively.
-These were recorded as cost of assets that form part of the PPE of the Company (see Note 5).
+These were recorded as cost of assets that form part in the PPE of the Company (see Note 5).
 Additional information of the lease contract related to assets are as follows: